Georgian Orthodox Church: Expansion and transformation of the church

-The conversion of Iberia marked only the beginnings of the formation of the Georgian Orthodox Church.
-In the following centuries, different processes took place that shaped the church, and gave it, by the beginning of the 11th century, the main characteristics that it has retained until now.
-Those processes concern the institutional status of the church inside Eastern Christianity, its evolution into a national church with authority over all of Georgia, and the dogmatic evolution of the church.
+The conversion of Iberia marked only the beginning of the formation of the Georgian Orthodox Church.
+In the following centuries, various processes took place that shaped the church and gave it, by the beginning of the 11th century, the main characteristics that it has retained to this day.
+These processes concerned the institutional status of the church within Eastern Christianity, its evolution into a national church with authority over all of Georgia, and the dogmatic development of the church.

 Autocephaly

-In the 4th and 5th centuries, the Church of Iberia was strictly subordinated to the Apostolic See of Antioch: all of her bishops were consecrated in Antioch before being sent to Iberia.
-Around 480, "[i]n an attempt to secure K'art'velian support and to acknowledge local support of the empire, the Byzantine government recognized – and perhaps itself instigated – the change in status of the K'art'velian chief prelate from archbishop to catholicos".
+In the 4th and 5th centuries, the Church of Iberia was strictly subordinated to the Apostolic See of Antioch: all of its bishops were consecrated in Antioch before being sent to Iberia.
+Around 480, "[i]n an attempt to secure Kartvelian support and to acknowledge local support for the empire, the Byzantine government recognized – and perhaps itself instigated – the change in status of the Kartvelian chief prelate from archbishop to catholicos".

-"According to the Antiochene canonist and patriarch Theodore Balsamon (1140–95), 'When the Lord Peter was the Holy Patriarch of the great and godly city of Antioch, the Synod decided to make the Church of Iberia autocephalous.'
+"According to the Antiochene canonist and patriarch Theodore Balsamon (1140–95), 'When the Lord Peter was the Holy Patriarch of the great and godly city of Antioch, the Synod decided to make the Church of Iberia autocephalous.'"
 The patriarch he refers to must be Peter the Fuller (ca. 488).
-Even so, the church in Iberia did not gain complete independence from the mother church of Antioch."
-The church remained subordinate to the Antiochian Church; the Catholicos could appoint local bishops, but until the 740s, his own election had to be confirmed by the synod of the Church of Antioch, and even after the 8th century, annual payments were made to the Greek Orthodox Church of Antioch.
-"This situation of continuing canonical dependence was altered after the 11th century, when the catholicos of Mtskheta spread out his jurisdiction over western Georgia.
-Since then, the head of the Autocephalous Church of Georgia has been the catholicos-patriarch of all Georgia, and the church has been fully independent in its domestic and foreign affairs, with the exception of the period between 1811 and 1917.
+Even so, the church in Iberia did not gain complete independence from the mother church of Antioch.
+The church remained subordinate to the Antiochian Church; the catholicos could appoint local bishops, but until the 740s his own election had to be confirmed by the synod of the Church of Antioch, and even after the 8th century annual payments were made to the Greek Orthodox Church of Antioch.
+"This situation of continuing canonical dependence was altered after the 11th century, when the catholicos of Mtskheta extended his jurisdiction over western Georgia.
+Since then, the head of the autocephalous Church of Georgia has been the catholicos-patriarch of all Georgia, and the church has been fully independent in its domestic and foreign affairs, with the exception of the period between 1811 and 1917.
 Melchisedek I (1010–33) was the first catholicos-patriarch of all Georgia."

-However, other sources state that the autocephaly was given to the Church at other dates.
-Ronald Roberson gives 467 for the year the Church became autocephalous.
+However, other sources state that autocephaly was granted to the church at different dates.
+Ronald Roberson gives 467 as the year the Church became autocephalous.
 The Encyclopedia Britannica states that the autocephaly of the Church "was probably granted by the Eastern Roman emperor Zeno (474–491) with the consent of the patriarch of Antioch, Peter the Fuller."
-Other sources indicate 484 for the year the Church became autocephalous.
+Other sources indicate 484 as the year the church became autocephalous.
 Rapp states that "Fully-fledged autocephaly [of the Georgian Church] would not be achieved [...] until the Arab conquest or later."